 Learn more about a conservative emperor named Diocletian

 A New Rome in Byzantium

 Rome increasingly became a ceremonial capital.
 It was awkwardly placed.
 To this day, Rome really isn’t the capital of Italy, at least not in a financial or economic sense.
 Its importance is due to its political and religious significance.
 However, there was always a move to get the capital out of Rome to a better location.

 This is a transcript from the video series The World of Byzantium.
 Watch it now, on The Great Courses.

-Constantine therefore was, in many ways, responding along the lines of what other soldier-emperors had done.
+Constantine, therefore, in many ways, was responding along the lines of what other soldier-emperors had done.
 Constantine made a major difference here.
 He decided to establish a capital, “New Rome,” which would be Christian in nature from the start.
 There would be no pagan gods.
 He chose the city of Byzantium, where we get the word “Byzantine”—Byzantine civilization.

 Byzantium was an old Greek colony, established in the 7th century B.C.
 It occupies the European side of the Bosporus, the narrow strait that leads from the Sea of Marmara, which in ancient times they called the Propontis, into the Black Sea.
 It was a very important commercial center.
-As a city, it had never been more than 30,000–35,000 strong.
+As a city, it had never been more than 30,000 to 35,000 strong.
 Under Constantine, the city was vastly expanded.
 It eventually came to number perhaps a half-million—some would say a million—by A.D.
 500.

 Therefore, at the New Rome, there was a Senate house.
 Constantine handed out pensions, tax exemptions, and encouraged men to come and serve in the new Christian imperial Senate, whereas the old Roman pagan Senate Constantine could conveniently ignore.